California State Jobs

 The interview

-• Panelists are not given your resume or application package.
-You must make your case entirely through your verbal responses.
+• Panelists are not given your resume or application package — you must establish your qualifications entirely through your verbal responses

 Background check, offer, and probationary period